 Winner of an English Pen translates award, Yan Ge’s latest novel Chilli Bean Paste Clan is tale of a delightfully dysfunctional family and owners of a lucrative chilli bean paste factory.
 It was published in English for the first time this year.
 Joining Yan Ge in conversation, we welcome back Nicky Harman, one of the leading translators of Chinese fiction into English.

 Come to hear about Yan Ge’s special recipe of creating family dynamics in fiction, developing humour and characterisation in writing and the translation process.
+There will also be some delicious, complimentary chilli bean paste dishes for you to taste during the talk!

 The conversation will be in English from 6:30pm to 7:30pm.
 Venue doors open at 6pm.
 Books will be available to buy for the author to sign after the talk till 8pm.